wp-plugins/wp-ecommerce-toolbar/readme.txt

 4. Activate this plugin

 OR you can just install it with WordPress by going to Plugins >> Add New >> and type this plugin\'s name

+== Changelog ==
+= 1.1 =
+Updates in the code, mostly a better way to setup the menu, check if WPeC exists, etc.